Pregnant woman shot at by neighbour in Delhi for objecting to loud music at function | Law-Order

 Thereafter, Harish took a gun from his friend Amit and opened fire.
 A bullet hit Ranju, the eyewitness told police.

-Harish works as a delivery boy and Amit works at a mobile repair shop, who was pregnant, they said.
+Harish works as a delivery boy and Amit works at a mobile repair shop, they said.

+The woman's husband works as a labourer.
+The family belongs to Bihar and lives in a rented accommodation here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)